Qazeer/artefacts.help/pages/windows/pca.md

-`PCA` only hold information about executions of programs with a graphical interface, installed or from a portable executable, or command line programs executed as GUI programs (such as by double clicking on the CLI executable from `Windows Explorer`).
+`PCA` only hold information about executions of programs with a graphical interface, installed or from a portable executable, or command line programs executed as GUI programs (such as by double-clicking on the CLI executable from `Windows Explorer`).

 ### Information of interest